ccapndave/CronBundle/README.md

 }
 ```

-The interval spec ("PT1H" in the above example) is documented on the [DateInterval](http://au.php.net/manual/en/dateinterval.construct.php) documentation page, and can be modified whenever you choose.
+The interval spec (interval="PT1H" in the above example) is documented on the [DateInterval](http://au.php.net/manual/en/dateinterval.construct.php) documentation page, and can be modified whenever you choose.
+The text "interval" may be ommitted making the call just @CronJob("PT1H").

+The start spec (start="2013-05-14 08:30:12" in the above example) is the time and start to start your job, this must be in `Y-m-d H:i:s` format.
+If the start date has already past then the specified interval will be added to it until it is past the current time and date.
+This will default to the date/time that the scan was made.

+**default**: `now \DateTime()`

+The timezone spec (timezone="Europe/London" in the above example) is the timezone for the specified start date.
+The available timezones can be found on [List of Supported Timezones](http://php.net/manual/en/timezones.php) documentation page.
+This will default to the timezone on the server.

+**default**: `date_default_timezone_get()`

-For your CronJob to be scanned and included in future runs, you must first run `app/console cron:scan` - it will be scheduled to run the next time you run `app/console cron:run`
+For your CronJob to be scanned and included in future runs, you must first run `app/console cron:scan` - it will be scheduled to run the next time you run `app/console cron:run`.
+Changes will only be recognised when the interval has changed.